Kakamotobi/Learned/Web Development/Web-Rendering.md

 > Allows the website to be updated in the browser almost instantly when navigating to different pages, but requires more of an initial download hit and extra rendering on the client at the beginning.
 The website is slower on an initial visit, but can be faster to navigate.
 - Website is rendered on the client-side.
 - *When the client sends a request to the server, the server will send a single HTML index page, which will be the skeleton of the page to the client, followed by the JS file.
 The JS file, which is large as it contains the logic and the source codes of the framework/library, will turn the page into a fully rendered page.
 If additional content/data is needed, the client makes a request to the API, which then renders the data (JSON) onto the page.
 If the client navigates to a different route, instead of the server sending the page again, the client will re-render the page according to the route that the client requested.
 Hence, the page that is used is always the same page as the first request.*
+- The user does not see anything on the page until JavaScript (React, etc.) loads in the browser.
 ### Illustration
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/Web%20Development/refImg/CSR.png" alt="Client-Side Rendering" width="80%" />